caseysoftware/contactually-php/README.md

 This is **v0.8.0** so it is super rudiment and subject to change at any time.. like now.
 Or maybe now.

+## Requirements

+This assumes you have cURL installed along with the corresponding php-curl interface.
+It could be extended to support other HTTP transport tools but I'm kinda lazy.

 ## Getting started

 You have to have a Contactually account.
 Then copy the creds-dist.php file to creds.php and fill in the credentials you plan to use.
 Then you should be able to run any of the scripts in /examples out of the box.